Club Skill Ratings

 l.
 Testees will have a limit of 2 skill/game attempts per skill level during the rating year (September - August).

 m.
-Testee needs to email GVRPC if they want to skip a skill level and test at the next higher level.
+Testee needs to email GVRPC if they want to skip a skill level in RAP or a rating test above their next higher level.

 n.
 Members desiring to move down a skill level can submit a private request to the Ratings Committee at any time.